matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 Here, the history of mouse movements is rendered, either for your local mouse movements, or the last 1000 from all users.
 You've seen how that looks like in the screenshot above.

 That's it for the rendering of the mouse element.
-Next, let's discuss the server side, before looking into the wiring of the components.
+The messages emitted here then get sent both to the client-side and the server-side store components.
+Let's discuss the server side first, before looking into the wiring of the components.
 It's really short; this is the entire **[example.pointer](https://github.com/matthiasn/systems-toolbox/blob/master/examples/trailing-mouse-pointer/src/cljc/example/pointer.cljc)** namespace:

 ~~~
 (ns example.pointer